 For months the crock pot my mother gave me has sat lonely and sad, high on a shelf in the kitchen.
-I don’t know why but something about them gives me this 1970’s vibe, with the wife and the apron, and the Brady Bunch milling about in the background.
 I guess it just screamed “all day cooking” at me which was interpreted somewhere in my head as “ a lot of work.”
-Of course this couldn’t be farther from the truth for most crock-pot recipes, they’re actually really convevient.
-This Crock-Pot Cornbread Chili Casserole combines two family feel good staples into one simple recipe.
-The best part of this dish is that it needs minimal supervision so you can go sans apron and spend more time with your favorite bunch.
-This crockpot cornbread chili bake recipe was adapted from Cooking Light cook book.
+Of course this couldn’t be farther from the truth for most crock-pot recipes.
+They’re actually really convenient.
+This CrockPot Cornbread Chili Casserole combines two family feel good staples into one simple recipe.
+The best part of this dish is that it needs minimal supervision so you can spend less time in the kitchen and more time doing whatever you like.
+This chili and cornbread recipe was adapted from Cooking Light cook book.

 - 1/4 tsp. garlic powder

 - 1 (16 oz) can red kidney beans, drained

 - 1 (16 oz) can diced tomatoes w/ jalepenos, undrained

 - 1/2 tsp black pepper

 - 1 cup yellow cornmeal